 Valence Electrons

-Valence electrons are the electrons located in the outermost shell of an atom.
-They play a crucial role in chemical bonding and reactions, as they are the electrons that can be gained, lost, or shared when atoms interact.
-The number of valence electrons determines how an atom will bond with others, influencing its chemical properties.
+Valence electrons are the electrons located in the outermost energy level of an atom.
+They play a key role in chemical bonding and reactions because they can be gained, lost, or shared with other atoms.
+The number and arrangement of these electrons influence how atoms interact with each other.